isadri/inception/README.md

 ![Screenshot from 2024-02-21 11-20-14](https://github.com/isadri/inception/assets/116354167/723dee07-5d7c-4671-8a04-25b98d76d047)

 That is the container's ID!
-It's the namespace that makes that happen.
+And it's the UTS namespace that makes that happen.

 * **IPC (Inter-Process Communication) namespace**: